gem/oq-engine/doc/engine/Architecture.md

   minimal amount of configuration is needed, but in single machine installations the engine works out of the box without configuring anything

-This is the full stack of libraries used by the engine: each of those is a Python package containing several modules or event subpackages.
-The stack is a dependency tower where the higher levels depends on the lower levels but not viceversa:
+This is the full stack of libraries used by the engine: each one is a Python package containing several modules or event subpackages.
+The stack is a dependency tower where the higher levels depend on the lower levels but not viceversa:

 - level 8:            commands
 - level 7:            server